ModelingOriginsofLife/pyhchem/README.md

 Requires: numpy, pygame.

+Commands:
-Use 'L' to load rules (.txt files in models folder) or particles (.dat files in configurations folder).
+  * 'L' to load rules (.txt files in models folder) or particles (.dat files in configurations folder).
+  * 'S' to save rules or particles.
+  * 'Q' to quit.